snaaleeye/eng114_dev_ops/readme.md

 ### install npm and start npm

-`cd app/app/app` - need to move to this folder in order to run in the right place.
+`cd app/app - need to move to this folder in order to run in the right place.
-`sudo npm install -y`
+`sudo npm install `
 `sudo npm start -d` - -d = detatched mode and runs in background.

 ### Creating variables in linux